developerforce/salesforce-slack-starter-kit/README.md

 # Salesforce Slack Starter Kit

-Before looking into this project, we recommend you look into [FOYER](https://developer.salesforce.com/blogs/2021/09/introducing-foyer-native-slack-integration-for-the-salesforce-platform) (currently in pilot for ISV).
+Before looking into this project, we recommend you look into [FOYER](https://developer.salesforce.com/blogs/2021/09/introducing-foyer-native-slack-integration-for-the-salesforce-platform) (currently in pilot for ISVs).
 Be sure to check back Salesforce [developer blog](https://developer.salesforce.com/blogs) regularly for announcements on future milestones of FOYER.
+If you want to become part of the pilot, contact your technical account manager.

-If you decide to build your custom, Slack App integrated into Salesforce for some reason.
-This project can help you get started.
+If you decide to build a custom Slack App integrated with Salesforce from scratch, this project can help you get started.

 ### Current Limitation

-Multiple salesforce org connections to the single slack workspace are not supported.
+Multiple salesforce org connections to a single Slack workspace are not supported.
 Note that FOYER will support this feature.

 # About the Project

-The project provides an opinionated minimum scaffold for developers wanting to build Slack Apps using [Bolt SDK](https://api.slack.com/tools/bolt) (Node.js version) and have requirements to integrate the Slack App to Salesforce data.
+This project helps you to create an opinionated minimum scaffold for building a Slack Apps that integrates Salesforce data using [Bolt SDK](https://api.slack.com/tools/bolt) (Node.js version).

-The app follows the monorepo approach and has a Slack App implemented using Bolt SDK (Node.js) and the Salesforce metadata for managing user mappings and authentication between Salesforce and Slack workspace in one repo.
+The scaffolded app follows the monorepo approach.
+It contains a Slack App implemented using Bolt SDK (Node.js) and it also setups the needed Salesforce metadata for managing user mappings and authentication.
 The scaffold provides configuration files to host and run the app on Heroku.

-Setting up of the Salesforce and Heroku Instance is automated to cut down number of manual configurations required to set up development environments.
+Most of Salesforce and Heroku setup tasks are automated to cut down a number of manual configurations required to set up development environments.

 We also configure environment variables required for local development, debugging, and testing.

 # App Architecture

-The below image shows the systems involved in the application.
+The image below shows the systems involved in the application.

 ![App Architecture](./docs/images/app_architecture.png)

-Heroku acts as middleware and hosts the Node.js app that connects to Slack APIs and Salesforce APIs.
-Heroku App is stateless and does not persists any Salesforce data or metadata.
+Heroku acts as middleware and hosts the Blot Node.js app that connects to Slack APIs and Salesforce APIs.
+The Heroku App is stateless and does not persists any Salesforce data.

 You will need to allocate an integration user in Salesforce to manage user mappings between Slack and Salesforce.
-This mapping is securely stored in the Slack Authentication object.
+This mapping is securely stored in the Slack Authentication object in Salesforce.

-Credentials needed to establish the first-time connection to Salesforce for user mapping between Salesforce and Slack is managed through Heroku environment variables.
+Credentials needed to establish the first-time connection to Salesforce for user mapping between Salesforce and Slack are managed through Heroku environment variables.

 You can watch this short [video](https://www.youtube.com/watch?v=x0i7UNuMTAM) to get familar with the app system architecture.